Our culture idealizes the “college experience.” We see it in movies and TV, read about it in articles, and hear stories through people we know.

-Getting advice from someone who is more mature and more experienced than we are is always a good idea no matter what season of life we are in.
-Find an older adult to befriend, importantly one who shares your values and particularly one that works at your college.
-They will know what the climate is like, and what you are facing on a day to day basis.
+Getting advice from someone who is more mature and more experienced than we are is always a good idea no matter what season of life we're in.
+Find an older adult to befriend, importantly one who shares your values and particularly one who works at your college.
+They will know what the climate is like and what you're facing on a day to day basis.
 College, with all its possibilities, can be a confusing time.
 Getting mature advice from an outside observer can help you navigate your options and give you clarity in your discernment.
 There are many opportunities to join faith or service groups who employ adult leaders.

 2. Find Strong Female Friends